w3f/polkadot-wiki/docs/general/kusama/kusama-getting-started.md

 KSM has utility in [Kusama's OpenGov](../../learn/learn-polkadot-opengov.md) where you can [vote](../../learn/learn-polkadot-opengov.md#voting-on-a-referendum) or [delegate your voting power](../../learn/learn-polkadot-opengov.md#multirole-delegation), and place deposits for your referenda or referenda proposed by others.
-DOT can also enable you to participate in programs like the [Thousand Validators Programme](../../general/thousand-validators.md#polkadot).
+KSM can also enable you to participate in programs like the [Thousand Validators Programme](../../general/thousand-validators.md#polkadot).

 ### Kusama Gifts